jcoin-maarc/jdc-docs-public/docs/submission.md

 !!! important

     Please reach out to the MAARC (see the "Contact" section [here](https://jcoin-maarc.github.io/jdc-docs-public/contact/)) or data manager list serve to chart out a hub-specific data management plan, technical assistance, or any other questions.
 Below are general guidelines.
-Hub specific procedures are catered towards hub internal workflows and preferences while maintaining data privacy and security standards.
+Hub specific procedures are catered towards hub internal workflows and preferences while maintaining data privacy and security standards. __Below is one recommended workflow__

 ### Individual level data submissions